librasteve/raku-Dan-Polars/README.md

 ./synopsis-dan-polars4.raku #(or 1,2,3)
 ```

-Or you are welcome plunder the [Dockerfiles](https://github.com/p6steve/raku-Dockerfiles) for how to build your own environment.
+Or you are welcome to plunder the [Dockerfiles](https://github.com/p6steve/raku-Dockerfiles) for how to build your own environment.

 ------